 NRS 200.368 is the Nevada law that prohibits statutory sexual seduction, commonly referred to as statutory rape.
-This is defined as any sexual penetration between an adult at least 18 years old, and a child who is 14 or 15 years old and at least four years younger than the adult.
+This consists of any sexual penetration between an adult at least 18 years old, and a minor who is 14 or 15 years old and at least four years younger than the perpetrator.
 Nevada’s age of consent for sex is 16 years of age.

 Violating NRS 200.368 is a felony when the defendant is at least 21 or has prior sex crime convictions.
 Otherwise, it is a gross misdemeanor.
 And all such convictions require the defendant to register as a sex offender.
 It makes no difference if the sex was consensual or even if the minor actually initiated the sexual activity.

 Below our Las Vegas criminal defense lawyers discuss: